Benjamin Chavis: Advocacy and leadership

-In 1994, Dr. Chavis convened summit conferences of civil rights leaders in Baltimore in August and in Chicago in December.
+In 1994, Chavis convened summit conferences of civil rights leaders in Baltimore in August and in Chicago in December.
 In June 1995, they founded the National African American Leadership Summit (NAALS).
 A constitution and by-laws were adopted that month.
-Dr. Chavis served as Executive Director and CEO of NAALS from 1995 to 1997.
+Chavis served as executive director and CEO of NAALS from 1995 to 1997.

-In 1995, NAALS appointed Dr. Chavis to serve as the National Director of the Million Man March Organizing Committee that conceived, designed, arranged and promoted the Million Man March.
+In 1995, NAALS appointed Chavis to serve as the National Director of the Million Man March Organizing Committee that conceived, designed, arranged and promoted the Million Man March.

 Newspaper and radio

 Chavis wrote a nationally syndicated newspaper column Civil Rights Journal from 1985 to 1993.
 At the same time, he produced and hosted a national radio program of the same name.

-Hip-Hop
+Hip-hop

-The journey into the Hip-Hop culture actually had its roots for Chavis dating back to 1969 when he was the proprietor and regular "DJ" and "MC" for The Soul Kitchen Disco in his hometown of Oxford, North Carolina.
+The journey into the hip-hop culture actually had its roots for Chavis dating back to 1969 when he was the proprietor and regular "DJ" and "MC" for The Soul Kitchen Disco in his hometown of Oxford, North Carolina.
 In the 1970s, Chavis saw the connection between the urban culture of underground music and the post-civil rights era.
 During the 1980s, Chavis witnessed the growing popularity of hip-hop with disfranchised youth entrapped into urban poverty.

 While serving as a mentor to Sister Souljah, Kevin Powell, Little Rob, Ras Baraka and other hip-hop activists, Chavis met Russell Simmons and Lyor Cohen in 1986 at Def Jam Records.
 As head of the NAACP in 1993, he worked with Run DMC to mobilize youth voters.
 Hip-hop's premier video director, Hype Williams, cast Chavis in the pivotal role as the "Rev. Saviour" in the 1998 hip-hop classic movie Belly, which starred superstar hip-hop artists Nas, Method Man and DMX.

 Chavis performed the Intro and Outro to Jim Jones and the Diplomats 2004 hip-hop album, "On My Way to Church."
-In 2005, Dr. Chavis was the spoken word artist feature in Cassidy's latest platinum selling album I'm a Hustla.
-When Dr. Chavis helped organize both the Million Man March (1995) and Million Family March (2000), Russell Simmons worked with him to mobilize hip-hop leaders to support the marches.
+In 2005, Chavis was the spoken word artist feature in Cassidy's latest platinum selling album I'm a Hustla.
+When Chavis helped organize both the Million Man March (1995) and Million Family March (2000), Russell Simmons worked with him to mobilize hip-hop leaders to support the marches.
 Ultimately, the two men realized they had a similar vision for this generation of hip-hop youth, and to that end, they created the first national "Hip-Hop Summit" in New York City, from which grew the Hip-Hop Summit Action Network (HSAN).